IGJoshua/farolero/README.md

 The debugger and interactive restarts use `*in*` and `*out*` for input and output.

-In some contexts, it may be desirable to simply throw exceptions in the case where conditions are raised without an applicable handler, rather than invoking an interactive debugger.
-The dynamic variable `*debugger-hook*` can be bound to change the behavior of `invoke-debugger`, and the function `throwing-debugger` will throw any conditions it is invoked with.
+In some contexts, it may be desirable to have alternative behavior when conditions are raised without an applicable handler, rather than invoking the default interactive debugger (e.g. writing a custom GUI debugger).
+The dynamic variable `*debugger-hook*` can be bound to change the behavior of `invoke-debugger`.
+The default value for the hook is `throwing-debugger`, which is a function that will throw any conditions it is invoked with.

-Alternatively, custom debuggers can be made.
+When making custom debuggers, the user binds a function to the hook.
 The bound function must take two arguments, first a list of the condition and its arguments, and the second is the currently bound debugger hook, which should be used to invoke the debugger again rather than calling `invoke-debugger` directly, or to bind `*debugger-hook*` again before calling other code, as `invoke-debugger` unbinds the hook before calling it, so that if an error is raised in it the system debugger will be invoked instead.

-If the `*debugger-hook*` is bound to nil, it will invoke the system debugger, which by default is the primary debugger described above.
+If the `*debugger-hook*` is bound to nil, it will invoke the system debugger, which by default is the debugger described above.
 The `*system-debugger*` dynamic variable contains the debugger to be called in this situation.
 This variable should never be bound to nil.

 The `break` function can be used to create breakpoints in your code.
 When called, it binds `*debugger-hook*` to nil before calling `invoke-debugger`,